Illegal immigrant expected to face murder charges in Nevada killing spree

 “A shotgun sat by our bed, loaded,” she said.
 “We slept with all of the lights on.”

-“Our communities were shaken by these brutal murders,” Washoe County District Attorney Chris Hicks told a news conference Sunday.
+“Our communities were shaken by these brutal murders,” Washoe County District Attorney Chris Hicks said at Sunday's news conference.

 Investigators searched a home associated with Martinez-Guzman Sunday, the Gazette-Journal reported.

-In addition to the immigration hold, Martinez-Guzman was also charged with three counts of burglary that could be tied to the murders.
+In addition to the immigration hold, Martinez-Guzman was also charged with three felony counts of burglary, two felony counts of possession of stolen property and one misdemeanor count of possession of stolen property that could be tied to the murders.

 Authorities had said previously that items had been taken from the homes where the victims were murdered.